Xilinx/video-sdk/docs/examples/ffmpeg/quality_analysis.rst

 #. `Recompile another version FFmpeg <https://trac.ffmpeg.org/wiki/CompilationGuide>`__ and include the `VMAF library <https://github.com/Netflix/vmaf/>`__

 #.
 Recompile the FFmpeg starting from the source code included in this repository and include the `VMAF library <https://github.com/Netflix/vmaf/>`__.
-For instructions on how to customize and rebuild the FFmpeg provided with the Xilinx Video SDK, see the :ref:`Rebuilding FFmpeg <rebuild-ffmpeg>` section.
+For instructions on how to customize and rebuild the FFmpeg provided with the |SDK|, see the :ref:`Rebuilding FFmpeg <rebuild-ffmpeg>` section.

-**Filename**

-*measure_vq.sh*
+:download:`measure_vq.sh </../examples/ffmpeg/quality_analysis/measure_vq.sh>`

 **Usage**::